Corporate Conflict Resolution

 Do you offer online or telephone counselling?

-Not unless there is no other choice.
-Telephone and online counselling is becoming increasingly popular these days, and one can understand why: it's convenient, easy to organise, doesn't involve the patient or the therapist having to travel etc etc. I have resorted to it myself in extreme situations, but I am reluctant to embrace it routinely in my practice, and I'll tell you why.
+Yes.
+Telephone and online counselling is becoming increasingly popular these days, and one can understand why: it's convenient, easy to organise, doesn't involve the patient or the therapist having to travel etc etc. It is not the preferred method of providing therapy, but studies and my personal experience show that it is at least as effective as face-to-face therapy.

 Can you provide patients with Court assistance?
 How much will it cost?

-Yes, I am available to assist clients with Court matters.
-These typically consist of the preparation of objective Court Reports relating to (a) a client's therapy history, diagnoses, therapy content, progress, and (b) assessment, psychobiological factors associated with the Court proceedings, and objectively helping the Court to understand (and take into account) a client's state of mind and the mental factors that the Court should consider before determining guilt or innocence, and ultimately sentencing.
+Yes, I am available to assist clients with Court matters, and I have expert witness experience in most of the Australian Courts.
+These matters typically consist of the preparation of objective Court Reports relating to (a) a client's therapy history, diagnoses, therapy content, progress, and (b) assessment, psychobiological factors associated with the Court proceedings, and objectively helping the Court to understand (and take into account) a client's state of mind and the mental factors that the Court should consider before determining guilt or innocence, and ultimately sentencing in criminal matters.
+Not all matters are of a criminal nature however - some of my work relates to family matters and therefore involves the Federal Court, where family matters are dealt with.